 Teaching

-Sonia empowers her students to find and own their narratives through the act of making books.
-As a creator of book works, she uses text as material to disrupt and investigate existing narratives as a way to question their inherent power structures and expose alternative marginalized voices, using bookbinding, papermaking, letterpress printing, and digital processes to build platforms for these narratives.
-Through her small press, Poinciana Paper Press, she works with writers and artists using multiple forms of publishing to empower the diversity of narratives in Caribbean art and literature.
-In the classroom setting, her students are no different than the writers or artists she engages with as a publisher; her overall aim is to encourage them to step into the role of protagonist in a region that has historically privileged the voice of the visitor in forming Caribbean identity and space through their own tool of power.
+Sonia empowers her students to find and own their narratives through the acts of writing and making books.
+In the classroom setting, her aim is to encourage her students to step into the role of protagonist in a region that has historically privileged the voice of the visitor in forming Caribbean identity and space through their own tool of power–the book.

-This tool of power is the form of the book.
 Though we align the history of books and printing with accessibility, literacy, and freedom of the press, books and written language have, through their prescribed forms and rigid systems, historically homogenized and hierarchized cultures, especially in the Caribbean, as destructive and oppressive objects of colonial power under the guise of “progress.”
 In her classroom, students confront the coloniality of the book and approach crafting their own as dynamic sites of performance to encourage complete ownership over their own narratives.
-One way in which they do this is through studying book works and global scholarship around the practice of making and distributing them.
-They then explore making their own book structures though various methods—using folded sheets, hand binding, perfect binding—to think about space, functionality, power, and gaze in the act of storytelling and reading.
-They also practice and then challenge the foundations of book design theory and methods to understand the aesthetic of the page in both its static and kinetic roles.
-Finally, they adopt various methods of printing and image-making to consider the materiality of the book and how that relates to its story.
-Overall these methods encourage students to use books as active sites of dialogue to “talk back” to the oppressive history of books and the printed word in our region.
+Through experimental writing exercises, explorations of structure and materiality, Sonia encourages students to use books as active sites of dialogue to “talk back” to the oppressive history of books and the printed word in our region.

 Find out more about the courses Sonia has taught and workshops she has led around the world, including student samples and feedback: